 - Hyatt Place Washington DC/White House: Larger rooms, many with additional sofa beds, in a central location at a reasonable price.

-- Residence Inn by Marriott Washington, DC Downtown: studios and larger suites available with kitchens, free breakfast, great location
+- Residence Inn by Marriott Washington, DC Downtown: studios and larger suites available with kitchens, free breakfast, and a great location.

 Additional Tips for Washington, D.C. with Teens